Notes on Worldsheet-Like Variables for Cluster Configuration Spaces: Introduction and review

 In addition to providing a systematic derivation of such $z$-variables, we will also apply these variables to the study of cluster string integrals and important topological properties of cluster configuration spaces, such as the number of saddle points.
-In~\cite{Arkani-Hamed:2020tuz}, it has been shown that the number of saddle points for types $A_d, B_d$ and $C_d$ is $d!, d^d$ and $(2 d)!!/2$, respectively.
-This was done by computing the number of points in the configuration space for a finite field $\mathbb{F}_p$ (with a generic prime $p$), which turns out to be a degree-$d$ {\it polynomial} of $p$ for these cases; by plugging in $p=1$ we obtain the Euler characteristic, or the number of saddle points up to a sign.
-In these cases, coefficients of the polynomial give dimensions of cohomology, which can be generated by independent $d\log$ forms.\footnote{Similar computations using the finite-field method has played an important role in determining the number of saddle points {\it etc.} for the so-called Cachazo-Early-Guevara-Mizera (CEGM) amplitudes~\cite{Cachazo:2019ngv}, which are closely related to stringy integrals of Grassmannian case~\cite{Arkani-Hamed:2019rds}; see~\cite{Sturmfels:2020mpv} and especially the appendix of~\cite{Agostini:2021rze} for such results in the context of likelihood equations.} Although such computations can also be done with {\it e.g.} $F$-polynomials, at least for types $A$ and $C$, the use of worldsheet variables has been crucial to obtaining general result (for type $B$ it is coincidental that a new set of ``linear" variables can be used to show that the space is the complement of a hyperplane arrangement, similar to type $A$).
-In~\cite{Arkani-Hamed:2020tuz}, it has been conjectured that the point count for types $D_4$, $D_5$ and $G_2$ are {\it quasi-polynomials}, which also nicely give Euler characteristics for these spaces, but the lack of such variables for type $D_n$ in general has made computations much more difficult.
+In~\cite{Arkani-Hamed:2020tuz}, it has been shown that the number of saddle points for types $A_d$, $B_d$ and $C_d$ is $d!$, $d^d$ and $(2 d)!!/2$, respectively.
+This was done by computing the number of points in the configuration space for a finite field $\mathbb{F}_p$ (with a generic prime $p$), which turns out to be a degree-$d$ {\it polynomial} of $p$ for these cases; by plugging in $p=1$ we obtain the Euler characteristic, or the number of saddle points up to a~sign.
+In these cases, coefficients of the polynomial give dimensions of cohomology, which can be generated by independent ${\rm d}\log$ forms.\footnote{Similar computations using the finite-field method has played an important role in determining the number of saddle points etc.\ for the so-called Cachazo--Early--Guevara--Mizera (CEGM) amplitudes~\cite{Cachazo:2019ngv}, which are closely related to stringy integrals of Grassmannian case~\cite{Arkani-Hamed:2019rds}; see~\cite{Sturmfels:2020mpv} and especially the appendix of~\cite{Agostini:2021rze} for such results in the context of likelihood equations.} Although such computations can also be done with, e.g., $F$-polynomials, at least for types $A$ and $C$, the use of worldsheet variables has been crucial to obtaining general result (for type $B$ it is coincidental that a new set of ``linear'' variables can be used to show that the space is the complement of a hyperplane arrangement, similar to type~$A$).
+In~\cite{Arkani-Hamed:2020tuz}, it has been conjectured that the point count for types $D_4$, $D_5$ and $G_2$ are {\it quasi-polynomials}, i.e., polynomials with correction terms that depend on the characteristic $p$.
+The point count also nicely gives Euler characteristics for these spaces, but the lack of such worldsheet variables for type $D_n$ has made computations much more difficult.
 We will partially solve this problem by performing such a point count for $D_n$ up to $n=10$, which is unimaginable without the help of these variables.
-Moreover, we are also interested in linear relations among $d\log$ forms made of such polynomials especially for type $D_n$, which will be instrumental to ``bootstrap" all possible integrable symbols with such an alphabet~\cite{He:2021mme}.
+Moreover, we are also interested in linear relations among~${\rm d}\log$ forms made of such polynomials especially for type $D_n$, which will be instrumental to ``bootstrap'' all possible integrable symbols with such an alphabet~\cite{He:2021mme}.